This is a list of performing arts courses. For more information, see Division of Performing Arts.

 Dance and other physical endeavors as embodied forms of knowledge and culture; U.S. dance practices; European and African dance cultures; aesthetic and political issues raised by concert dance (i.e., performance, choreography, spectatorship, criticism); ethnographic methods to examine the function of dance in cultural formation (i.e., spiritual, celebratory, social, political contexts); lecture, discussion, viewing, movement workshops, formal and informal writing, field research, and BLOG construction.
 GE: Engineering Be Creative; Literary, Visual, and Performing Arts.
 Same as DANC:2060.

-Expansion of yoga and/or teaching knowledge; in-depth physical practice of yoga postures; basic yoga philosophy and texts; personal practice of meditation; yoga for various populations; anatomy of yoga postures; practice teaching within class structure.
-Corequisites: DANC:3070.
-Requirements: dance major and sophomore or higher standing.
+Exploration of in-depth knowledge of yoga in preparation for teaching through physical practice of yoga postures, study of basic yoga philosophy and texts, personal practice of meditation, yoga for various populations, anatomy of yoga postures, and practice teaching within class structure; two-semester course that results in a 200-hour yoga teacher certification.
+Requirements: sophomore or higher standing.
 Recommendations: previous experience taking yoga classes.
 Same as DANC:3075.